 Why the U.S. Dollar Constantly Loses Value

 Ever wonder why your dollar doesn’t seem to stretch as far as it used to?
 There is a simple explanation: It’s worth less.
-The reason for that is, the nation’s money supply is constantly being expanded.
+The reason?
+The nation’s money supply is constantly being expanded.

 Between 1783 and 1913, the U.S. dollar was a real store of wealth.
-Except during war-time periods, inflation within the U.S. was essentially zero.
-If you saved one dollar in 1800, a hundred years later you could still purchase approximately the same amount of goods with that dollar.
+Except during wartime periods, inflation within the United States was essentially zero.
+If you saved one dollar in 1800, a hundred years later you could still purchase approximately the same amount of goods with your savings.

-But then in 1913 something changed, and the U.S. dollar started down a long, steady road of dollar devaluations.
-Using the U.S. government’s own figures, to obtain the same amount of purchasing power of $100 in 1913, you would need $2,038.38 today.
+But in 1913 something changed, and the U.S. dollar started down a long, steady road of devaluations.
+Using the U.S. government’s own figures, to obtain the same amount of purchasing power of $100 in 1913, you would need over $2,000 today.

-In 1970, Herbert W. Armstrong wrote about how as a boy his mother asked him to “[g]o to the meat shop and get a dime’s worth of round-steak.
+In 1970, at the age of 77, Herbert W. Armstrong wrote about how as a boy his mother had asked him to “[g]o to the meat shop and get a dime’s worth of round steak.
 And tell the butcher to put in plenty of suet.”
-Even then, he related, each person in his family didn’t get a 12-ounce steak, but each person did receive a small piece of meat, plus plenty of gravy for the potatoes.
+A “dime’s worth” meant each person in his family received a modest-sized piece of meat, plus plenty of gravy for the potatoes.

 Wow.
 At most grocery stores today, with $5 you would be hard-pressed to buy a pound of round steak and a chocolate bar.